bprovanbessell/ADI/documentation/motor_problems.md

 We also will want to compare models to PCA with normal test samples that have no error (do we??)

-9th of february has limited measurements (only flux and vibration, no current) - So, we can compare 2 models here, but again they should be already trained
+9th of february has limited measurements (only flux and vibration, no current) -
+- So, we can compare 2 models here, but again they should be already trained
+- Train combined model of flux and vib (test the new script) - train full hyperparameterisation
+- Get these trained models

 tsne, reconstruction error, latent space with and without training set